Childhood schizophrenia: Genetic

 There is "considerable overlap" in the genetics of childhood-onset and adult-onset schizophrenia, but in childhood-onset schizophrenia there is a higher number of "rare allelic variants".
 There have been several genes indicated in children diagnosed with schizophrenia that include: neuregulin, dysbindin, D-amino acid oxidase, proline dehydrogenase, catechol-Omethyltransferase, and regulator of G protein signaling.
 There have also been findings of 5HT2A and dopamine D3 receptor.
 An important gene for adolescent-onset schizophrenia is the catechol-O-methyltransferase gene, a gene that regulates dopamine.
 Children with schizophrenia have an increase in genetic deletions or duplication mutations and some have a specific mutation called 22q11 deletion syndrome, which accounts for up to 2% of cases.

 Neuroanatomical

-Neuroimaging studies have found differences between the medicated brains of individuals with schizophrenia and neurotypical brains, though research does not know the cause of the difference.
+Neuroimaging studies have found differences between the medicated brains of individuals with schizophrenia, and the brains of those without, though research does not know the cause of the difference.
 In childhood-onset schizophrenia, there appears to be a more rapid loss of cerebral grey matter during adolescence.
 Studies have reported that adverse childhood experiences (ACEs) are the most preventable cause of the development of psychiatric disorders such as schizophrenia.
 ACEs have the potential to impact on the structure and function of the brain; structural changes revealed have been related to stress.
 Findings also report that different areas of the brain are affected by different types of maltreatment.